-We're building the recurring revenue infrastructure that helps athletic departments survive the post-House settlement era — without new donors, new budgets, or new infrastructure.
+We're building the recurring revenue infrastructure that helps athletic departments survive the post-House settlement era — activating what you already have, without new donors, new budgets, or new staff.

 For decades, college athletics operated on a model that worked — ticket sales, donor support, media rights, and sponsorships funded everything from coaching staffs to facilities to scholarships.
 Athletic directors built programs, protected student-athletes, and kept non-revenue sports alive.
 The system was not perfect, but it was sustainable.